Beren Gökyıldız

-Beren Gökyıldız (born 29 September 2009) is a Turkish teenaged actress.
+Beren Gökyıldız (born 29 September 2009) is a Turkish actress.
 She is mainly known for her role as Ayşe in the television series Bizim Hikaye and as Melek in Anne.

 Biography

 Beren Gökyıldız was born on 29 September 2009 in Istanbul.
 She is continuing her education at primary school.
 She started her acting career by appearing on Fox TV's series Kocamın Ailesi, and won the favor of the audience with her character.

 Despite her young age, she was able to give a successful performance and later appeared on Show TV's Güldüy Güldüy Show.
 She then got a role on Star TV's series Anne as Melek Akçay, and shared the leading role with Vahide Perçin and Cansu Dere.